 - Strike errors – a range of errors in the striking process

 Buying minting error coins can make a great investment.
 This is especially the case if these coins are bought early when premiums are often lower.
 As the years go by and error coins become scarcer and more sought after, the premiums paid can often rise dramatically.

 Is Coin Collecting a Good Investment?

 When it comes to coin collecting as a way of building an investment or pension fund there are no shortcuts.
 It’s not a quick way to “flip” some money or make a fast buck – it’s much more long term.
 Old and rare coins are pretty much always worth far more than their face value.

 A lot of financial advisors are even suggesting you keep between 5-10% of your investments in precious metals and rare coins.
 Not only will this offer a little extra security but it will give a good foundation for building future wealth.
 Even if the stock market was to totally flop, your collected coins will retain their value and actually likely increase as investors plump more towards commodities.
 It’s potentially a fascinating yet lucrative hobby.

-Invest with Physical Gold today
+How Can I Invest with Physical Gold today?

 Let us get you started.
 Whether you’ve been collecting for years or you’re just starting to dabble, Physical Gold can help with any advice about collecting or investing in gold.
 Speak to us on 020 7060 9992 or send us an email so we can help.